CSU-CS150B/CS150B-Lab-Instructions/FilesAndCSV.md

 ## get_filtered_CSV(filename, filter_by) (Step 4)
 Let’s build more on CSV files.
 First off, for this function, make sure you can open and print out the contents of a CSV file.
 This will help you make sure you are down the right path (see Step 3).
 Now that you have the file printing we can work on the actual goal of the function.
 For this function, you will return a list of lists (rows), but only ones that match the filter_by value in the first location of the row.

-For example, if row[0] equals “United” (the value I passed into filter_by), the entire row will be added to lst using .append, but if the row[0] does not equal the filter_by value, I simply ignore the move and move on.
+For example, if row[0] equals “United” (the value I passed into filter_by), the entire row will be added to lst using .append, but if the row[0] does not equal the filter_by value, just simply ignore and move on.

 In the end, I should have a list of lists filtered by the first value in the row.